 San Francisco Bay Area

 I’m currently a software engineer at Google.
-My main interests are Machine Learning, Software Engineering, Programming Languages and Distributed Systems.
-My favorite languages are Python, Go and Haskell.
-I love music and I play the drums.
-I really like scuba diving, even though I haven’t done it for quite some time.
-I also love to travel and photography.
+My main interests are Operating Systems, Machine Learning, Programming Languages and Distributed Systems.
+My favorite languages are Rust, Haskell and Python.
+I love music, I play the drums and DJ.
+I also love to travel and to shoot nice photographs.
 Food is something I really enjoy, therefore I had to learn how to cook some stuff.

 Working on exciting projects for Fuchsia!San Francisco, CA January 2018 - now